Quick Answer

 To keep the review clean, use these terms consistently on one shared sheet:

-Use verification placeholders first.
-Replace them only after confirming current rules with the relevant tax authority in each country.
+Start with unresolved fields.
+Replace each one only after confirming current rules with the relevant tax authority in each country.

 | Checkpoint | Required evidence | Pass/Fail rule | Owner | Review date |